Kirkdale

 The monastery at Lastingham

-Bede, in his History of the English Church and People (731 CE), recorded that in 659 CE, a small monastic community was founded at Lastingham (some 10km northeast of Kirkdale) under royal patronage, partly to prepare an eventual burial place for Æthelwald, Christian king of Deira, partly to assert the presence and lordship of Christ in a trackless moorland wilderness haunted by wild beasts and outlaws.
+Bede, in his History of the English Church and People (731 CE), recorded a small monastic community was founded at Lastingham (some 10km northeast of Kirkdale) under royal patronage, partly to prepare an eventual burial place for Æthelwald, Christian king of Deira, partly to assert the presence and lordship of Christ in a trackless moorland wilderness haunted by wild beasts and outlaws.

 663 CE